DhirajBhakta/reflections/docker.md

   ```

   instead of just providing the `image` attr, we specify the `build` attribute with the `dockerfile` and then provide an `image` attr to build the custom image
+  - when both `build` and `image` attrs are present the semantics/purpose changes.
+It becomes " i want to build a custom image using this dockerfile "